 A pelvic exam by a qualified gynecologist can confirm the diagnosis of vaginismus.
 Vestibulitis, which is characterized by a stinging or burning-like pain at the vaginal introitus, is sometimes confused with vaginismus.
 It is important to be diagnosed correctly because the remedy is different for the two conditions.
 A medical history and complete physical exam are important to look for other causes of pain with sexual intercourse (dyspareunia).
 Vaginismus can sometimes be caused by inflammation or an injury to the vagina or vulva.

 You can feel at ease talking with us about this most private topic.
-For women with vaginismus, it is important to choose an experienced surgeon and a surgical facility that provides the privacy you desire.
+For women with vaginismus, it is not only important to choose an experienced surgeon but also a surgical facility that provides the privacy you desire.
 Find out more by contacting Fox Valley Plastic Surgery at (920) 233-1540 to request a consultation.
 The non-refundable $100 cosmetic consultation fee can be applied towards the cost of the procedure.
 If your OB-GYN has formally diagnosed your condition as vaginismus, then the initial consultation is usually covered by insurance.
 We generally require a referral from your OB-GYN in order to make it a productive consultation.

 Vaginismus is highly treatable, and a full recovery from vaginismus is the normal outcome of treatment.
 Conventional treatment approaches combine pelvic floor control exercises, insertion or dilation training, pain elimination techniques, transition steps, and exercises designed to help women identify, express and resolve any contributing emotional components.
 Treatment steps are often completed at home, allowing a woman to work at her own pace in privacy, or in cooperation with her health care provider.